joesb/helios360/content/handbook/what/important-skills.md

     - margin-block-md
 ---

-So, we've established that [communication is the key skill for a delivery principal](/handbook/what/communication-is-key).
+So, we've established that [communication is the key skill for a delivery principal](/handbook/what/communication-is-key) followed closely by [advocacy, which often looks like diplomacy](/handbook/what/advocacy/).
 Beyond that, though, what other traits or abilities are important to lead customer delivery?

 Here's a list of seven CDO super-powers, and we'll look at each below.